Rear-end shunt injury claims - Introduction

 However in a multiple rear end shunt the liability falls on the driver of the vehicle who hit the back of the queue.
 Each of the subsequent shunts and collisions were caused by his original negligence, therefore all claims should be met by his insurer.

-Could I be liable as I stopped my vehicle suddenly?
+Could I be liable if I stopped suddenly?

 You may have to brake suddenly if another car pulls out of a junction in front of you, or a child runs out across the road, for example.
 However, your reaction to the unexpected hazard does not make you responsible for a rear end shunt, should the vehicle behind you collide with you or another vehicle run into the back of that vehicle as a consequence.

-What action should I take if I am involved in a rear end shut?
+What action should I do if involved in a rear end shut?

 In the first instance, you should exchange details with the other driver(s), including name, address, vehicle registration number and insurance company.